Posted on 28/7/2020

 In response to these issues, in addition to the recommendations from the Treasury review for the program to be extended, the Government is set to introduce JobKeeper 2.0 from September 28 - the day after the original scheme was due to expire.
-It includes a two-tiered payment system based on the number of hours worked by employees pre-COVID.
-From September 28 until January 3, these tiers will be $1250 and $750, with the lower band for those employees who worked less than 20 hours per week during February 2020.
+It includes a two-tiered payment system based on the number of hours worked by employees “pre-COVID“.
+From September 28 until January 3, these tiers will be $1050 and $750, with the lower band for those employees who worked less than 20 hours per week during February and/or June 2020.
 From January 4 until March 28, 2021, these payments will be reduced to $1000 and $650 respectively.

 In terms of eligibility criteria, these remain the same; however the turnover tests will be reapplied at the end of September and again at the start of January to ensure that businesses accessing the payment for their employers are doing so due to the ongoing impacts of COVID-19.

 As was the case when the current JobKeeper regime was released back in March, we can expect that the Australian Taxation Office (ATO) will release more detailed information about the amended scheme in the coming weeks.
-We anticipate that this will include details on how average hours of work should be calculated and how to deal with circumstances where, for example, an employee was on leave during February.
+We anticipate that this will include details on how average hours of work should be calculated and how to deal with circumstances where, for example, an employee was on leave during February and/or June.

 While we can only speculate at this stage about the details yet to be announced by the ATO, employers should start thinking sooner rather than later about their potential obligations to their workers and the potential tax implications.
 Accordingly, it is worthwhile touching base with your tax consultant in the coming weeks to ensure you stay abreast of the latest updates and are in a position to act as soon as the ATO releases more information ahead of the introduction of JobKeeper 2.0 on September 28.